FoPPi/FoPPi/README.md

 ## About Me

-I'm Mike, a full-stack developer with a passion for creating robust and efficient web applications.
+I'm Mike, a full-stack developer with a passion for creating robust and efficient applications.
 My expertise lies in various programming languages, including:

 - C#
 - C++